 More candidate mining and sourcing

-There will be a near-guaranteed delivery from a retained recruiter.
-A good recruiter will have a success rate approaching 100%.
+There will be a much much greater likelihood of a successful conclusion from a retained recruiter.
+A good recruiter, operating in their core markets, will have a success rate well above 90%

 Market knowledge and integrity

 You are working with a trusted partner (if you don’t trust them don’t use them) who will be deserving of the term “consultant”.
 They can guide you through the entire process from job specification to offer with objective and informed advice.
 They are as keen as you are to find a great candidate who does well in the job.

 If a recruiter has a near guarantee of a fee they can afford to reduce that fee depending upon the services expected.
 Traditionally this hasn’t been the case but many recruiters are re-evaluating their cost model to be more attractive.

 2. Quicker placement